See the Solution in Action

 Install Skupper

 To install skupper on site A, with podman as the platform, open a new terminal to handle all the commands related to the private Skupper.
+Here, we will create a skuper site using podman as the platform, we need to enable the podan service before running the skupper init command:

 export SKUPPER_PLATFORM=podman